Sudden Cardiac Death Causes, Symptoms and Treatments (SCD)

 SCD is caused by a sudden cardiac arrest.
 Sudden cardiac arrest is the result of abnormal function of the heart’s electrical system, causing the heart to suddenly beat too fast or without synchrony, impairing the heart’s ability to sufficiently pump blood.
 Thus, sudden altered electrical activity in the heart results in a lack of blood flow throughout the body, causing brain and other organ damage, and can result in death.

 SCD is difficult to diagnose and prevent because it is hard to predict when a patient will experience arrhythmia.
-Further, many patients are unaware they are at risk for sudden cardiac arrest because there may not have clear symptoms of an underlying disease.
+Further, many patients are unaware they are at risk for sudden cardiac arrest because there may not have clear symptoms of an underlying disease or cardiomyopathy.

 Treatment for Sudden Cardiac Arrest